-Required for All Fine Arts majors.
+Required for All Fine Arts majors and All Painting, Photography and Sculpture/New Genres minors.

 Product Design History AHCS225

 An introduction to the relationship between design and functionality in objects with an emphasis on understanding designed objects in their broad sociocultural context.